 |The Schedule Editor is used to create, edit, calculate and delete schedules.|

-The Schedule Editor has three sub-views the shows the results of the scheduling.
+The Schedule Editor has three sub-views that show the results of the scheduling.

 The Result sub-view shows the values needed for PERT analysis including early start and -finish, late start and -finish along with different types of float.

-The Critical Path sub-view shows the tasks that belongs to the critical path.
+The Critical Path sub-view shows the tasks that belong to the critical path.

 The Scheduling Log sub-view shows a list of messages produced during scheduling.

 The toolbar provides the means to create, delete and calculate schedules:

 |Add Schedule||Ctrl+I||Button to create a resource group.
 The new group is appended at the end of the groups.|

 |Add Subschedule||Ctrl+Shift+I||Button to create a sub-schedule.
 The new schedule is appended as a child to the currently selected schedule.|